adiwg/mdEditor-doc/reference/export-window/export-reference.md

 ### Export

-There are three Export action buttons in the <span class="md-window">Secondary Sidebar</span> to taylor your export.
+There are four Export action buttons in the <span class="md-window">Secondary Sidebar</span> to taylor your export.
 They control both the items set to be exported and the export file format.

   * #### <strong class="btn btn-primary btn-xs"> <i class="fa fa-sign-out"> </i> Export All</strong> Export All Items